nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Update Emergency Contacts feature

-#### Implementation for updating attending physician and next of kin contact information for patients
+#### Implementation for updating attending physician and next of kin contact information for patients:

 The feature is primarily facilitated by `UpdateContactCommand` and `UpdateContactCommandParser`.